c3lang/c3docs-old/docs/builtins.md

 ## Builtin functions

 These functions are *not guaranteed* to exist on all platforms.
-They are intended for use standard library use, and typically the standard library has macros that wrap these builtins, so they should not be used on its own.
+They are intended for standard library internal use, and typically the standard library has macros that wrap these builtins, so they should not be used on its own.

 #### $$trap